 April Fool’s Day Jokes from the mainstream media

 Google is well known for running prominent April Fools Day jokes every year.
 Here are two they ran this year:

 - Google’s new Free Internet Wi-Fi Service: Google introduces Google TiSP, which is a free, fast and highly reliable in-home wireless broadband service.
-Check out the installation instructions for more info.

 - G-Mail autopilot.
 Set up your e-mail to automatically create responses based on filters.
 You can set a predetermined word length, include a set number of typos, and several other options to create the appearance of actually having written the response yourself!

 The Economist is opening a theme park.
 Sounds strange for a well-respected magazine to open a theme park… but we’ve all heard stranger ideas!
 Check out the interactive map!